 The Mibbinbah project can be thought of as two distinct but related components: 1) Men’s Sheds/Spaces Pilot Project and 2) Men’s Chronic Conditions Project.

-- The first is a pilot project which seeks to identify, celebrate and discover the characteristics of existing Indigenous Men’s Sheds/Spaces through the employment of local Indigenous Male Project Associates.
-These Project Associates (PAs) will be trained in the use of participatory action-research (PAR) methods which will help in the developing and sustaining of these Sheds/Spaces during the research program.
-Further training in Indigenous Leadership, community communication and media, and computer and Internet skills, will enhance sustainability.
+- The first is a pilot project which sought to identify, celebrate and discover the characteristics of existing Indigenous Men’s Sheds/Spaces through the employment of local Indigenous Male Project Associates.
+These Project Associates (PAs) were trained in the use of participatory action-research (PAR) methods to help in the development and sustaining of the Sheds/Spaces during the research program.
+Further training in Indigenous Leadership, community communication and media, and computer and Internet skills, enhanced sustainability.

-- The second project will seek to understand if and why participation in chronic conditions programs by Indigenous males is improved through association with 'safe' and 'well-facilitated' Indigenous Men’s Sheds/Spaces.
+- The second project sought to understand if and why participation in chronic conditions programs by Indigenous males is improved through association with 'safe' and 'well-facilitated' Indigenous Men’s Sheds/Spaces.

-This research comes under the umbrella of the Chronic Conditions program but also has links with the Social and Emotional Well Being program.
-The Mibbinbah project has been developed and will be deployed under the joint leadership of Jack Bulman (Ngulli Gau-Rema Shed/Space, Queensland) and Rick Hayes (La Trobe University, Victoria).
+The Mibbinbah project was developed and deployed under the joint leadership of Jack Bulman (Ngulli Gau-Rema Shed/Space, Queensland) and Rick Hayes (La Trobe University, Victoria).
 Jack and Rick are leading researchers in non-pathologising approaches to health promotion in both Indigenous and non-Indigenous Men’s Sheds.

-- 'Promoting Indigenous Participation in Health Promotion Education Through Community-based Participatory Research' PDF [7.4 KB], Aboriginal & Islander Health Worker Journal, May/June 2008, vol. 32(3).
+- 'Promoting Indigenous Participation in Health Promotion Education Through Community-based Participatory Research', Aboriginal & Islander Health Worker Journal, May/June 2008, vol. 32(3).

 - 'Mibbinbah Indigenous Men’s Project, an Action Research Project Centred on Capacity Building', Case Story in Researching Indigenous Health: A Practical Guide for Researchers, Alison Laycock with Diane Walker, Nea Harrison & Jenny Brands 2011, The Lowitja Institute, Melbourne, chapter 6, p.
 150.